hyprwm/hyprland-wiki/pages/Useful Utilities/Color-Pickers.md

 Color pickers are useful for quickly grabbing a color of _something_ on your screen.

-It's preferred using _hyrpwm_'s own solution, which, so far, seems to be the only one that doesn't suck.
+It's preferred using _hyprwm_'s own solution, which, so far, seems to be the only one that doesn't suck.

 ## Hyprpicker